dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 The following code is from https://forum.pycom.io/topic/802/example-pwm-mariobros

 Rewrite the code so that the music is started when the button is pressed.
+Merge with code from step 1 so that button can still be pressed.
  * The playing of the tune should not be run in the event handler.
 The event handler interrupts the currently running code on the microcontroller and thus locks up the execution until its done.
 To many interrupts may cause the microcontroller to be unresponsive.
  * Keypresses that happen during the playing of the tune should not result in cued up plays.
- * You may reduce the length of the Tune.
+ * You may reduce the length of the Tune, but it must be longer than the time for contact bounce.
- * Test by "spamming" the button with lots of short presses, the song should start on the first press and continue without interruption or repeated plays.

 ```